- February 27, 1939

 - Not Active

-Born in New York City, on 27th of February, 1939, in the family of Russian origin, Revson had an easy childhood as he was an heir to his father Martin's fortune, which was reportedly over one billion dollars.
+Born in New York City, on February 27, 1939, in the family of Russian origin, Revson had an easy childhood as he was an heir to his father Martin's fortune, which was reportedly over one billion dollars.
 He was also a nephew of Revlon cosmetics industry magnate Charles Revson.
 Out of the racing, his life was similar to the one on the track – fast and dangerous – before it was ended in the accident in South Africa.

 Revson had many opened doors in his life and attended both the Columbia University and Cornell University, but never graduated.
 After, while studying at the University of Hawaii in 1960, Revson showed interest in racing and slowly began to compete.
 He has won some minor local competitions driving a Plus Four Morgan and soon moved up through the ranks, becoming experienced and competitive in various racing series.

 In 1963, Revson raced professionally in Europe, driving in Formula Junior.
 The next year, he made a Formula 1 debut, driving Lotus-BRM and racing in selected Grand Prix races, but without success.
 In the next couple of years, Revson’s career was stagnating as he was more occupied with out-of-the-track activities, living a dissolute life, but in 1968, he became a part of the new Javelin racing program established by American Motors.
 He made a debut in Trans-Am Series, finishing 12th at 12 Hours of Sebring.